Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina indicates that this was the first performance of this work, as was also confirmed by Threlfall and Norris.
+Notes: Satina indicated that this was the first performance of the work, as was also confirmed by Threlfall and Norris.
 Keldysh (p.
-89) notes a positive review of the concert in Moskovkiye Vedomosti.
+89) noted a positive review of the concert in Moskovkiye Vedomosti.
+Val'kova (vol. 1, p.
+143) includes further details of the program, including that Grzhimali and Pabst performed Beethoven's Kreutzer Sonata, op.
+47, in the first part of the concert.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 31 1894 (Julian calendar)